top of page

 Bio

+Rose is an artist in residence at Textile Arts Center AIR cycle 16.
 Her work has been exhibited by galleries throughout Manhattan, Brooklyn, and Queens including El Barrio Art Space, Atlantic Gallery, and the Factory LIC.
 She has received awards from The Art Students League of New York and the International Society of Experimental Artists.
 Rose continues to invest in her practice with the Textile Study Group of New York and The Alternative Art School.
-Rose was a recipient of Beam Center’s Artist in Residency Program on Governors Island, New York where she focused on textile installation and sculpture.

 Artist Statement